What to Do After a Car Accident in Missouri

 While safe driving

-Knowing what to do after an accident also increases the chance of a better outcome for yourself, your passengers and other drivers involved.
+Knowing the steps to take after a car accident also increases the chance of a better outcome for yourself, your passengers, and other drivers involved.
+Here is a step-by-step guide of what you should do after you are involved in a car accident:

 #1: Stay Calm